tapunict/System-Stats-By-Keylogger/README.md

 ### Server System

-There is a socket which receives the log and passes it to the pipeline described above and illustrated below:
+There is a socket that receives logs (from multiple clients) and passes them to the pipeline described above and illustrated below:
 <p align="center"> <img src="docs/images/pipeline.png?v=1653225037" height="460px"/> </p>

 The following functions are available for each user (personal stats) and for all users (general stats):